Testing the Application

 Test Runner Codeunits

 You use test runner codeunits to manage the execution of test codeunits and to integrate with other test management, execution, and reporting frameworks.
-By integrating with a test management framework, you can automate your tests and enable them to run unattended.
+By integrating with a test management framework, you can automate your tests and allow them to run unattended.

 Test runner codeunits include the following triggers: